dessibelle/any-hostname/readme.txt

 == Changelog ==

+= 1.0b2 =
+* Added host name caching, preventing a host from being evaluated against the regular expression patterns more than once per page load.
+* The plugin will nog disable host filters on the Options » General page in order to avoid obscuring the Site URL (`home`) and WordPress URL (`siteurl`) settings, potentially resulting in involuntary changing the sites default host name
+* The settings page will now display a warning when the list of allowed hosts does not include the current host.
+* **Bug fix**: Javascript needed used by the plugin on the admin pages will now also load from the filtered URL instead of `WP_PLUGIN_URL`

 = 1.0b1 =
 * Initial Release

 == Known Issues ==

-This plugin will not be able to alter the contents of constants such as WP_CONTENT_URL and WP_PLUGIN_URL as these are (quite naturally) defined before any plugins are loaded.
-Plugin developers should instead rely on the get_option() function, which will always return the filtered hostname.
+This plugin will not be able to alter the contents of constants such as `WP_CONTENT_URL` and `WP_PLUGIN_URL` as these are (quite naturally) defined before any plugins are loaded.
+Plugin developers should instead rely on the `get_option()` function, which will always return the filtered hostname.

-Any Hostname will also obscure the value of WordPress and Site URL settings on the Options » General settings page, due to the fact that these values are retrieved using the get_option() function.
-The value actually stored in WordPress' database is in fact your site's true URL, unless you hit the Save button on this page.
-It is therefore advised that you only change the settings on this page from your primary domain name.
-A fix for this might be added in a future version of this plugin.
+Any Hostname might also obscure the value of WordPress and Site URL settings on the Options » General settings page, due to the fact that these values are retrieved using the `get_option()` function.
+The values actually stored in WordPress' database is in fact your site's true URL.
+From 1.0b2 up the plugin will deactivate the host filters on this page, which might cause some page resources to load from the default URL (potentially being unreachable).

 Due to a bug in the WordPress Settings API (http://core.trac.wordpress.org/ticket/9296) the plugin settings are temporarily located on the Privacy page.
 These settings will likely be moved to the Permalinks page in a future version.